Vyral/will-cook/_posts/2019-10-18-whats-happening-in-the-palm-springs-housing-market.md

   https://vyralmarketing.s3.amazonaws.com/Will+Cook/Whats+Happening+in+the+Palm+Springs+Housing+Market_.mp4
 pullquote: >-
-  Our continued low rates have moved buyers off the fence and well-priced homes are getting snatched up quickly
+  Our continued low rates have moved buyers off the fence and well-priced homes are getting snatched up quickly.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true